 City Councilman Bill Perkins captured 34 percent of the vote and emerged victorious in February’s nine-way special election for the seat previously held by Inez Dickens, who was elected to the Assembly.
-Although Perkins has some prominent supporters, including the United Federation of Teachers, he could face a fierce re-election fight.
+Although Perkins has some prominent supporters, including de Blasio and the United Federation of Teachers, he could face a fierce re-election fight.
 Marvin Holland, political director of Transport Workers Union Local 100, captured 18 percent of the vote in February and may benefit from a thinner field of candidates.
-Also running in the Democratic primary is Cordell Cleare, who has experience as a staffer in the state Senate and City Council.
-Rounding out the field are local activist Tyson-Lord Gray, Harlem resident Marvin Spruill, and music industry executive Julius Tajiddin.
-Pierre Gooding, Dianne Mack and Jack Royster Jr. have also reported raising funds for the race, but will not appear on the primary ballot.
+Holland lags Perkins in union support, but the challenger did win the Daily News' endorsement.

 When New York City Councilman Fernando Cabrera failed to unseat a state senator in 2014, he blamed his loss on the “liberal media” reporting on a video in which he praised the Ugandan government after it enacted severe anti-LGBT laws.
 Now, Cabrera’s socially conservative views could come back to haunt him.
 After giving a sermon in which he said that it was harder to be rich than to be poor, Cabrera, who is also a pastor, faced criticism from his rivals.
 He responded by comparing his struggles to those of Jesus Christ on NY1.

 City Councilman Peter Koo is facing a primary challenge from Alison Tan, a member of Queens Community Board 7 and managing director at an institutional real estate capital advisory firm.
 Tan, the wife of Assemblyman Ron Kim, is hoping to unseat Koo by criticizing his socially conservative positions.
-Koo was elected as a Republican in 2009, but switched to the Democratic Party in 2012, was recently endorsed by Cuomo.
+Koo, who was elected as a Republican in 2009 but switched to the Democratic Party in 2012, was recently endorsed by Cuomo.

 Laurie Cumbo with Brooklyn Borough President Eric Adams in background.
 (William Alatriste / New York City Council)

 City Councilwoman Laurie Cumbo fought her way through a five-way primary in 2013, and landed the Democratic line with 35 percent of the vote, but Ede Fox, who secured 26 percent of the vote in 2013 is seeking the Democratic Party’s nod for the City Council seat again this cycle.
-Fox, who has worked for City Councilman Jumaane Williams and City Council Speaker Melissa Mark-Viverito, has raised a fair amount of money and could complicate Cumbo’s election season.
-Christine Parker, the cousin of Democratic state Sen. Kevin Parker, is running as a Republican.
-Also in the race is Jabari Brisport, who is running on the Green Party line.
+Fox, who has worked for City Councilman Jumaane Williams and City Council Speaker Melissa Mark-Viverito, has raised nearly $83,000 and could complicate the election season for Cumbo, who's raised $121,000.
+The race has turned into a referendum on a proposal to redevelop the Bedford Union Armory, which both candidates now say they oppose.
+However, the Daily News opted to endorse Cumbo while blaming Fox for pressuring her to block the proposal.

-City Councilman Carlos Menchaca has the backing of many in the New York political establishment, with endorsements from Reps.
-Nydia Velazquez and Jerrold Nadler, City Councilman Brad Lander and District Council 37.
-But he may find himself in a political brawl, with prominent pols taking aim.
-Former Councilwoman Sara Gonzalez, whom Menchaca defeated in 2013, is seeking to reclaim her seat.
-And Assemblyman Felix Ortiz, a progressive Democrat and assistant speaker of the Assembly, entered the race late, but has strong fundraising numbers and name recognition.
-Also in the Democratic primary are lawyer Chris Miao and Delvis Valdes, an attorney who has been involved with local business improvement districts and other organizations.
-Former Assemblyman Javier Nieves has raised money, but will not appear on the ballot.
+Assemblyman Felix Ortiz, a progressive Democrat and assistant speaker of the Assembly, entered the race late, but has strong fundraising numbers and name recognition.
+Former Councilwoman Sara Gonzalez, whom Menchaca defeated in 2013, is also seeking to reclaim her seat.
+Others in the Democratic primary are lawyer Chris Miao and Delvis Valdes, an attorney who has been involved with local business improvement districts and other organizations who has raised nearly as much as Menchaca.
 Green Party candidate Carmen Hulbert is also seeking the seat.

 The contenders include Pia Raymond, who started a nonprofit that runs multicultural and multigenerational activities and is the vice president of the Nostrand Avenue Merchants Association; Brian Cunningham, who has worked for state Sen. Kevin Parker, City Councilwoman Laurie Cumbo and in the affordable housing sector; and Jen Berkley, a housing advocate and former communications director for Assemblyman David Weprin.